sasa1977/parent/RATIONALE.md

 When it comes to OTP supervision trees, the usual good practice is to run each process under some supervisor.
 In other words, a process which is a parent of other processes should most often be a supervisor.
 While this is most often a good approach, there are some cases where it's better to start processes directly under a GenServer or some other non-supervisor.

 Direct parenting requires the implementation to take some roles of the supervisor.
-The process should usually trap exits, keep track of its children, and ensure that all children are terminated before the parent itself stops.
+The process should usually trap exits, keep track of its child processes, and ensure that all child processes are terminated before the parent itself stops.

 While this is not very hard to implement (and I advise doing it for practice), it will lead to some boilerplate.
 I've personally encountered a couple of cases where I needed to code this from scratch, and it took some time and careful programming to get it right.
 The parent library is an attempt to extract the typical implementation into a common behaviour.